 3D Events differ from 2D Events in that they play a 3D sound with spatialization (Spatializer effect).
 The effects adds volume attenuation based on the distance from the instance to the listener, and a panning based on the position of the instance in the direction in which the listener is directed.

-An event doesn’t necessarily need a spatialization effect to be a 3D event.
+An Event doesn’t necessarily need a spatialization effect to be a 3D event.
 It can also use built-in parameters (such as distance, direction, etc.) to automate properties such as volume and filters to give the impression of spatialization.

 In FMOD Studio, a 2D event can be easily converted to a 3D event by adding the Spatializer effect to the master track of an event: